Anyone wondering about the long term future of the US economy is amazed at how fast it is evolving.

-There has been an unrelenting growth of services' share of American GDP growing from 25% to 45% over the last sixty years.
+There has been an unrelenting growth of services' share of American GDP, from 25% to 45% over the last sixty years.

 These statistics make us the envy of the world, as services are where the future lies.
-By creating so many key technologies, our country has been the most successful in climbing up the global value chain.
+By creating so many key technologies, our country has been the most successful in the world in climbing up the value chain.